 What exactly is “littermate syndrome”?
 Is it real?

 Littermate syndrome – or littermate dependency – can occur when two puppies adopted at the same time grow up together in the same home.
 (And not necessarily from the same litter.)
-These sibling puppies might form such a deep bond with each other that they miss out on properly socializing with you, other pets, and people.
+These sibling puppies might form such a deep bond that they miss out on properly socializing with you, other pets, and people.

 ⚠️ Littermate syndrome is not a medical diagnosis.
 But most experienced dog parents and veterinarians can attest that it is real.
-Your pups might not get to properly bond with you – and isn’t that the whole reason you got a dog in the first place?
+Your pups might not get to properly bond with you.
+And isn’t that the whole reason you got a dog in the first place?

 At what age does littermate syndrome start?

-- Because of this, they might miss out on a critical phase of social skill development.
+Puppy siblings kept together exclusively together after 12 weeks of age may become each other’s “security blanket.”
+Because of this, they might miss out on a critical phase of social skill development.
 (I.e., being able to handle being by themselves – which, over time, may cause them separation anxiety.)

 Thankfully, most experts agree that you can avoid littermate syndrome by getting one puppy at a time.
 Then, wait a year or two to introduce a second puppy to the family.